unitycontainer/unity/README.md

 ### [v5.x](https://github.com/unitycontainer/unity/tree/v5.x)

 Version 5.x is created as replacement for v4.0.1.
-Assemblies and namespaces are renamed and refactored but otherwise it is compatible with the original. v5.0.0 release fixes most of the issues found in v4.0.1 and implements several optimizations but the accent was on compatibility and if optimization would break API it was omitted.
-Once stabilized, this version will enter LTS status and will be patched and fixed for the next few years.
+Assemblies and namespaces are renamed and refactored but otherwise it is compatible with the original. v5.0.0 release fixes most of the issues found in v4.0.1 and implements several optimizations but the emphasis is on compatibility.
+Once stabilized, this version will enter LTS status and will be patched and fixed for the next few years. v5 minor releases may contain breaking changes, in preparation for v6.
 There will be no significant development in this line.

 To build v5.x locally please follow these steps:
 - `git clone https://github.com/unitycontainer/unity.git`